In Canada, you have a bunch of ISPs or Internet Service Providers.

 Roger’s Current Internet Promotions

-I will also tell you, before you call shop around – find a comparable package at the cost you want, and make your argument that you’ve been with them a long time but have had X issues in the past and you talked to X company who offered X discount to switch to earn your business so you wanted to see what they could offer.
+I will also tell you before you call to shop around – find a comparable package at the cost you want and make your argument that you’ve been with them a long time but have had X issues in the past and you talked to X company who offered X discount to switch to earn your business so you wanted to see what they could offer.
 This has worked for me every time.

 So had popular tv + North American calling and + 500u for 62.14 + 22.59 + 28.24 = 112.97 (taxes inc.) respectively.
 The best I could do after cancelations and ambassador team and a whole mess of a new account being created was Starter tv + International calling + 500u for 51.98 + 22.06 + 50.68 – credits = 109.97.

 Another rep offered me 129.60 for the popular tv and said would credit $100 for March and $100 for May to make up the difference.
-Issue is I have to call again next year and don’t want to do that.
+The issue is I have to call again next year and don’t want to do that.

 Thanks for reading.
 Please let me know your thoughts and comments below.